Tropical Storm Danielle strengthens into hurricane

 There are no coastal watches or warnings in effect.

 In the north Pacific, Tropical Storm Javier formed overnight.
-Forecasters said that late Thursday it was 210 miles southwest of Cabo San Lucas, Mexico, with maximum sustained winds of 45 mph.
+Forecasters said that late Thursday it was 210 miles (338 kilometers) southwest of Cabo San Lucas, Mexico, with maximum sustained winds of 45 mph (72 kph).

 There are no coastal watches or warnings in effect.